 Ontario is part of a large North American airshed burdened by pollution from various sources on both sides of the Canada-U.S. border.
 Transportation is one of these sources.
 Environment and Climate Change Canada produces an annual inventory of airborne pollutant emissions by each major sector and is available through the Air Pollutant Emission Inventory (APEI).
-This information is also summarized by the MECP in an annual report on air quality in Ontario.
+This information is also summarized by the MECP in an annual report on air quality in Ontario.10 marine, air, and off-road) emissions.
+Table 2 presents the transportation component of the Ontario inventory for four important air pollutants: CO, NO_x , VOCs, and $PM{2.5}$.

-Transportation-related emissions are broken down as road (i.e., motorcycles, passenger cars, light-duty trucks, and heavy-duty vehicles) and other transportation (i.e., rail, marine, air, and off-road) emissions.
-Table 2 presents the transportation component of the Ontario inventory for four important air pollutants: CO, NOx, VOCs, and PM2.5.
+Transportation-related emissions are broken down as road (i.e., motorcycles, passenger cars, light-duty trucks, and heavy-duty vehicles) and other transportation (i.e., rail,

-&lt;sup>10 Ontario Ministry of the Environment and Climate Change.
+10 Ontario Ministry of the Environment and Climate Change.
 2018.
 Air Quality in Ontario 2016 Report.